iSevenDays/home-kubernetes/README.md

 - [csi-driver-smb](https://github.com/kubernetes-csi/csi-driver-smb)
 - [synology-csi](https://github.com/SynologyOpenSource/synology-csi)

-These tools offer a variety of solutions to meet your persistent storage needs, whether you’re using cloud-native or self-hosted infrastructures.
+These tools offer a variety of solutions to meet your persistent storage needs, whether you're using cloud-native or self-hosted infrastructures.

 ### Community Repositories